wesleyburr/subMaldi/paper.md

 (e.g. LIMPIC) [@Mantini:2007], C++ (e.g. ProteoWizard) [@Chambers:2012]
 and R (e.g. MSnbase, MALDIquant) [@Gatto:2012; @Gibb:2012].
 While more
-accessible and well-documented than proprietary software, these available open source applications often utilize compressive data structures (e.g. S3 and S4 class objects in R), which can make it difficult for researchers to access their raw spectral data.
+accessible and well-documented than proprietary software, these available open source applications [@Gibbs:2016] often utilize complex data structures (e.g. S3 and S4 class objects in R), which can make it difficult for researchers without strong coding backgrounds to access their raw spectral data.
 In order to simplify the organization and processing of mass spectrometry data, we propose the R package `subMALDI`.

 `subMALDI` is an open framework tool that permits organization, pre-processing (smoothing, baseline correction, peak detection), and